 I speak from my own “successes” and also my “failures,” because I want to be proud of them both the same, because they have fed one another, and because the total fullness of life is upon us for the taking.
 And I have been the type of creator to leap off of metaphorical cliffs.
 I am no stranger to that type of risk, the experiment.
-At times, even fully allowed for the judgement of certain peers who would rather we corral and contain ourselves into one coherent message.
+At times, even fully allowed for the judgement of certain peers who would rather we corral and contain ourselves into one coherent message, absent any sign of a multifaceted complexity.
 Yet, all this without an underlying willingness to get past myself and honor all of it, and be truly free.
-But that closet is full now, so full.
+But that closet of potentials is full now, so full.
 Why?
 I hardly want to know because that feels like a detour — on a day-to-day basis I just want to do.

 Do for today, like yesterday and all this other stuff doesn’t even exist.
 It’s survival.
 Right?
 Do my job in the straight and narrow, linear professional world, and the artist in that moment doesn’t exist.
 Be the romantic in one project, a punk in the next, and the twain never meet.
 But why can’t I embrace the whole?